catpea/catpea-project/database/furkies-purrkies/poem-1263/index.md

 ---

-The is one more step in self education, and it comes naturally, after the Popularizers help us to solid ground.
+The is one more component self education, and it comes naturally, after the Popularizers help us to solid ground.

 It may seem overwhelming to hear of it now,